sebastianruder/NLP-progress/entity_linking.md

 EL can be split into two classes of approaches:
 * *End-to-End*: processing a piece of text to extract the entities (i.e. Named Entity Recognition) and then disambiguate these extracted entities to the correct entry in a given knowledge base (e.g. Wikidata, DBpedia, YAGO).
-* *Disambiguation-Only*: contrary to the first approach, this one directly takes the annotated entities as input and then has just to disambiguate them to the correct entry in a given knowledge base.
+* *Disambiguation-Only*: contrary to the first approach, this one directly takes gold standard named entities as input and only disambiguates them to the correct entry in a given knowledge base.

 Example: